 Steve Steinberg on weak AI Steve Steinberg, former Legion of Doom member and current Wall Street hacker, posted a rare update to his .CSV blog, and it's a doozy.
 He unpacks two big developments in "weak" artificial intelligence that manage to slip under the radar, mostly because they don't involve emotional robots or bring The Singularity a few days closer.
 Along the way, he shreds insurance companies that seek to correlate bad credit with bad driving, and pokes at Google's trust of "man over machine," a "cultural quirk," as Steve puts it, that's overlooked amidst all the talk of algorithms and massive data sets.
 While strong AI still lies safely beyond the Maes-Garreau horizon (a vanishing point, perpetually fifty years ahead) a host of important new developments in weak AI are poised to be commercialized in the next few years. "new developments in AI"

-VUB Artificial Intelligence Lab 6 Mashups of Music and Artificial Intelligence If there is one thing computers do well, it’s math.
+VUB Artificial Intelligence Lab 6 Mashups of Music and Artificial Intelligence | Epicenter If there is one thing computers do well, it’s math.
 All of music’s raw components — key, mode, melody, harmony and rhythm — can be expressed mathematically.
 As a result, computers can help people make music, even if they don’t know their elbow from an F clef.
 The following apps for computer, web browser and smartphone put the power of artificially intelligent music creation in your hands or let you hear music that was created or manipulated by machines.
 Without further ado: uJam One of the most impressive demonstrations I’ve seen this year, uJam is the brainchild of longtime audio-software developers Peter Gorges and Axel Hensen and their celebrity partners Hans Zimmer (film composer for Dark Knight, Gladiator, Lion King) and Pharrell Williams (producer for Madonna, Shakira, Gwen Stefani).
 Following the freemium model, uJam will be free to use on a basic level, with add-ons available for purchase.
 Emily Howell You can’t use the artificially intelligent Emily Howell software yourself.